marthenlt/graalvm-native-image-spring-petclinic/readme.md

 2. Ubuntu 20.4 LTS
 3. Fedora 32

-To build the Native Image binary executable of Petclinic, you just need to execute shell script
+To build Native Image binary executable of Petclinic, you just need to execute shell script
 ```
 ./build.sh
 ```

-It also provide multi-stage docker builds.
-However the compile time is longer
+I also provide multi-stage docker builds should you are running on macOS (like myself) to target Linux OS.
+However the compile time is way longerrrrrr..
 ```
 ./build-on-docker.sh
 ```

-Enjoy the lightning speed start up time :-)
+Enjoy the lightning speed start up time of native image Petclinic :-)

 Thanks,